GSA/search.digitalgov.gov/_posts/2013-08-30-domains-advanced.md

 You can also delete *all* of the URLs added via the RSS feed by deleting the RSS feed itself.

-USASearch will not store URLs that do not exist within your *current* feed.
+We can't restore URLs that don't exist within your *current* feed.

 ### Supplemental URLs